Our guide has helpful advice to winterize your home while keeping allergy and asthma symptoms to a minimum.

 Foss notes that many of these jobs are best left to the pros.
 “The devil really is in the details, both with insulation and air sealing.
 So if you miss some spots and they’re important spots, it negates 90 percent of the work that you’ve done.
 You’ve really got to do it right,” he says.
 ‘I’m a huge do-it-yourself proponent, but this is not one of those projects for the vast majority of people.”

 So your roof is waterproof, your walls are free of leaks and cracks, your gutters are flowing freely, and your attic is so dry and well-insulated that the heat stands no chance of escape.
-But don’t think you’ve got winter licked just yet, because it has one more trick up its sleeve: gravity.
+But don’t think you’re winterized just yet, because there’s one more issue: gravity.

 Around the perimeter of the home, soil should slope away from the foundation so rainwater and melting snow are directed away from the home, not toward it.

 If your soil is sloping toward your home, getting it graded in the other direction can keep moisture at bay and potentially prevent major home repairs.
-If you live on a steep hill, grading isn’t always possible; but either way, you want to make sure your drainage system is fully operational.
+Grading isn’t always possible, for instance if you live on steep hill.
+But either way, you want to make sure your drainage system is fully operational.

 “If you’ve got a damp basement, very likely the problem is some type of grading issue, and the water is percolating into your basement walls,” says Foss.
-Yet many people put off grading and foundation work because it can be daunting.
+Yet many people put off grading and foundation work.

 “They don’t want to know the scope of damage or the scope of work they need to do.
-‘Ignorance is bliss’ is the mantra for a lot of folks,” says Foss with a laugh.
+‘Ignorance is bliss’ is the mantra for a lot of folks,” says Foss.
 “But the longer you let a water problem fester, the more the damage there is going to be.
 So you’ve got to get on it.”

 Also prune back trees or shrubs near the home; they encourage moisture, and can damage roofs, windows and siding.